ashrithssreddy/genai-for-ds/README.md

 If you're familiar with machine learning and want to ramp up on GenAI *without getting lost in research papers*, this is for you.

 #### 🧪 Purpose
 This is not a polished course or GenAI hype repo.
-It's a **deliberate, hands-on learning path**.
-The goal: arrive at *practical readiness* to work with modern GenAI stacks — from LLM fundamentals to real deployments.
+It's a deliberate, hands-on learning path.
+The goal: arrive at *practical readiness* to work with modern GenAI stacks — from Nueral Network fundamentals to real genAI app deployments.

 ## 🧱 Learning Flow